FAQ for parents

 T Levels are Technical Levels and are slowly going to be replacing BTECs.
 Taught the same way as BTECs but they will also include 45 days of work experience.
 They are being rolled out to try to reduce the confusion so that pupils will either study Academic Levels (A Levels) or Technical Levels (T Levels).

 Can you study both A Levels and BTECs?

 Normally no, as an Extended BTEC is equivalent to three A Levels, however there are some Subsidiary BTECs that are only equivalent to one and can be studied alongside.
 It is always best to check with the college that the pupil is applying to.

 Will pupils need to re-sit English and Maths?

 If a pupil does not achieve a grade 4 in English and Maths they will need to re-sit this at college.
 This will be built into their college timetable.
 This rule is set by the Government and not by the college.

 Do universities accept BTECs?

 It is a misconception that universities will not accept BTECs, most will as they are equivalent to A Levels.
 However, all universities have different entry criteria so it is best to research first to double check the requirements.

-What happens if a student starts college and realises they have chosen the wrong course?
+What happens if a pupil starts college and realises they have chosen the wrong course?

-It is vital that if a student feels that they are on the wrong course that they speak to the college as soon as possible as the students are able to change course (if space is available) within the first few weeks.
+It is vital that if a pupil feels that they are on the wrong course that they speak to the college as soon as possible as the pupils are able to change course (if space is available) within the first few weeks.